 - Sports (hockey, basketball, baseball), etc

-You need to make sure that the receipt you received against the payment for the above-mentioned program, should clearly state that the program qualifies for the children’s fitness tax credit.
+You need to make sure that the receipt you received against the payment for the above-mentioned program, should clearly states that the program qualifies for the children’s fitness tax credit.

 3. Medical expenditure